National Association Opposed to Woman Suffrage: History

-The National Association Opposed to Women Suffrage (NAOWS) was established by Josephine Jewell Dodge in New York City in 1911.
+The National Association Opposed to Woman Suffrage (NAOWS) was established by Josephine Jewell Dodge in New York City in 1911.
 Dodge had the first meeting at her house and women came from New York and surrounding states.
 Dodge was currently the president of the New York State Association Opposed to Woman Suffrage (NYSAOWS).
 Dodge resigned from NYSAOWS to take over as president of NAOWS.
 Shortly after formation, state branches of NAOWS began to form.
 Headquarters in Washington, D.C., were opened in 1913, giving the organization a front in both New York and the U.S. Capital.

 Like other anti-suffrage organizations, NAOWS published a newsletter as well as other publications, containing their opinions on the current political issues of the time.
 The newsletter of the association was called Woman's Protest (later renamed Woman Patriot in 1918).
 Dodge also toured the country, spreading anti-suffrage views to other states.

 Josephine Dodge, the founding president, was replaced in 1917, by Alice Hay Wadsworth, wife of U.S. Senator James W. Wadsworth, Jr. from New York.
 Upon amendment to the New York State Constitution granting women the right to vote, the focus of the NAOWS shifted from the state level to the federal level.
 The organization also began to see more men join NAOWS than before.
 The headquarters were moved solely to Washington D.C. and they merged with the Woman Patriot Publishing Company.
 The organization disbanded in 1920 as a result of the passage of the Nineteenth Amendment.